AdaCore/gnatstudio/docs/users_guide/projects.rst

 .. image:: scenario-view.png

-You can change the current value of any of these variables by clicking on it which displays a pop-up window with the list of possible values, from which you select the one you to use.
+You can change the current value of any of these variables by clicking on one, which displays a pop-up window with the list of possible values, from which you select the one you want to use.

-As soon as a new value is selected, GPS recomputes the project view (in case source directories, object directories or list of source files have changed).
+As soon as a new value is selected, GPS recomputes the :guilabel:`Project` view (in case source directories, object directories or list of source files have changed).
 GPS also updates other items such as the list of executables in the :guilabel:`Compile`, :guilabel:`Run`, and :guilabel:`Debug` menus.

 .. index:: browsers
 .. index:: call graph

-Because of the expense, GPS does not recompute the contents of the various browsers such as the call graph and dependencies for this updated project, so you need to explicitly request them to be updated.
+Because it can be time consuming and costly of system resources, GPS does not recompute the contents of the various browsers, such as the call graph and dependencies, for this updated project.
+You must explicitly request that they be updated if you want them recomputed.

 Change the list of possible values for a configuration variable at any time by clicking on the :guilabel:`edit` button in the local toolbar.
-This pops up the same dialog used to create new variables and also allows you to change the name of the scenario variable, which is the same name as the environment variable used to set the initial value of the scenario variable.
+This pops up the same dialog used to create new variables, and also allows you to change the name of the scenario variable (the same name as the environment variable used to set the initial value of the scenario variable).

 .. index:: removing variable